dfinity/motoko/design/Memory.md

    1. local access should be as fast as Memory
    2. GC is handled by VM
    3. no extra de/serialisation step for message args (provided Dfinity API can handle Wasm structs)
+   4. can freely mix numerics and references
-   4. this is likely the route most future languages compiling to Wasm will take
+   5. this is likely the route most future languages compiling to Wasm will take

    Cons:
    1. Wasm GC is 1-2 years out